open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 - **"Pure":** These distributions provide the same functionality as upstream and are 100% compatible.
 Customizations would typically be to ease of use or packaging.
-These customizations may be back-end, vendor, or end-user specific.
+These customizations may be backend, vendor, or end user specific.
 - **"Plus":** These distributions provide the same functionality as upstream plus more.
 Customizations beyond those found in pure distributions would be the inclusion of additional components.
 Examples of this would include